Choosing Between Wet and Dry Dog Food: What’s Best for Your Furry Friend?

 Digestibility

-Soft dog food is easier to digest, making it suitable for dogs with sensitive stomachs or recovering from illness.
+Soft dog food is easier to digest, making it suitable for dogs with sensitive stomachs or those recovering from illness.

 Which Is Better for Puppies?